DIDONEproject/musif/docs/source/Feature_definition.md

 Finally, the _Sock module_ column lists the module distributed in `musif` and that generates each feature.

+Note that none of these features works on percussion instruments.

 | **Column RegEx**                   | **Explanation**                                                                                                                                                                                                                           | Stock module      |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 | `FileName`                         | File name of the original score                                                                                                                                                                                                           | `core`            |